GaelicGrime/etcmaint/doc/description.rst

 Commit messages
 ---------------

-The ``update`` subcommand is the single originator of all the commits made in the repository by etcmaint.
+The ``update`` subcommand is the only subcommand to add commits to the repository.
+The git author of those commits is named ``etcmaint``.
+The git author of the commits made when resolving merge conflicts is the user of etcmaint as configured in Git, see `Git configuration`_.

 Commit messages in the etc branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^